Bellydaddy/snowball_game/README.md

 # snowball_game

 Created a 2-D Legend of Zelda-inspired game using the PyGame library for educational purposes.
-Learned a lot while making this project, such as reinforcing OOP principles, directed self-learning, working through unfamiliar libaries and their documentation.
+Learned a lot while making this project, such as reinforcing OOP principles, inheritance, directed self-learning, working through unfamiliar libaries and their documentation.

 Most of the structure of the code is from a tutorial from the Youtube channel Clear Code, with a link and credit below https://www.youtube.com/watch?v=QU1pPzEGrqw&themeRefresh=1